GuangshengPei/deCS/README.md

 ```
 ## 2.3 Input data
 &#8194;&#8194;Depending on the type of query data, we implemented two test approaches: Correlation analysis and Fisher's exact test for cell type enrichment analysis.
-In this tutorial, we will run deCS on [preprocessed PBMC data] (https://github.com/GuangshengPei/deCS/tree/main/Example_data/1.1.PBMC/pbmc_example.rda).
+In this tutorial, we will run deCS on [preprocessed PBMC data](https://github.com/GuangshengPei/deCS/tree/main/Example_data/1.1.PBMC/pbmc_example.rda).

 ### 2.3.1 deCS.correlation() for expression profiles
 &#8194;&#8194;If the query is gene expression profile, we provide function `deCS.correlation()` for cell type enrichment analysis.
 Simply, we calculate pearson correlation coefficient (PCC) or Spearman's rank correlation coefficient with each of the cell type in the reference dataset, then the most relevant cell type(s) will be identified.